G-Nils/rop_gadget_finder/README.md

 ### Prerequisites
 Uses some third party libraries:

 * argparse  : For parsing command line arguments
 * capstone  : For decoding the opcodes
+* twelfe    : For parsing the ELF file

-Both can be installed by running `pip install -r requirements.txt`.
+These can be installed by running `pip install -r requirements.txt`.

-We also need **twelfe**, a python libary to parse ELF files.
-This module can be found at [twelfe github](https://github.com/G-Nils/twelfe).

-**Disclaimer**: I am also the author of the *twelfe* module.
+**Disclaimer**: I am also the author of the *twelfe* module ([twelfe github](https://github.com/G-Nils/twelfe)).

 ### Examples